MHSAA Transfer Policy

 - The student has transferred to remove him/herself from an abusive home environment.
 Documentation showing that there was just cause for removal from the home may be requested from the sending school, psychologist, social worker, medical doctor or police.
 All documentation is reviewed in the strictest of confidence and confidentiality.

-- A student who enrolls in a out of Province Prep School or Sport Academy would be able to play for either their last enrolled Manitoba school or designated catchment area school upon returning to the Province.
+- A student who enrolls in a Prep School or Sport Academy would be able to play for either their last enrolled Manitoba school or designated catchment area school.

 - The student was the victim of harassment or bullying, and after attempts to resolve the issue, the sending school agreed that it was in the best interests of the student to transfer schools.
 The appeal must be accompanied by documentation showing that there was just cause for the transfer of schools and a letter from the sending school’s administration in support of the transfer.
 If approved the student would have to attend the closest school to their residence.